Are you trying to grow trophy bass?

 What is involved with the assembly of the fish attractors?

 Simply push the limbs in the pre-drilled holes until they wedge.
 No toxic glue or special fastening process is required.
-Assembly usually takes about 10 minutes per unit.
+Assembly usually takes less than 10 minutes per unit.

 Does the artificial fish habitat really hold fish?